NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // if prevBlockNum != -1
         {
-            /* create a RecBuffer object for prevBlockNum(use constructor for existing block) */
+            // create a RecBuffer object for prevBlockNum
-            // get the header of the block prevBlockNum /* update the rblock field of the header to the new block number(i.e. rec_id.block) using use BlockBuffer::setHeader())
+            // get the header of the block prevBlockNum and
+            // update the rblock field of the header to the new block
+            // number i.e. rec_id.block
+            // (use BlockBuffer::setHeader() function)
         }
         // else
         {
-            // update first block field in the relation catalog entry to the new block
+            // update first block field in the relation catalog entry to the
-            // (use RelCacheTable::setRelCatEntry() function of Cache Layer) }
+            // new block (using RelCacheTable::setRelCatEntry() function)
+        }

-        // update last block field in the relation catalog entry to the new block
+        // update last block field in the relation catalog entry to the
-        // (use RelCacheTable::setRelCatEntry() function of Cache Layer) }
+        // new block (using RelCacheTable::setRelCatEntry() function)
+    }

-    // create a RecBuffer object for rec_id.block(use constructor for existing block)
+    // create a RecBuffer object for rec_id.block
-    // insert the record into rec_id'th slot by calling RecBuffer::setRecord())
+    // insert the record into rec_id'th slot using RecBuffer.setRecord())

     /* update the slot map of the block by marking entry of the slot to which record was inserted as occupied) */
     // (ie store SLOT_OCCUPIED in free_slot'th entry of slot map)
     // (use RecBuffer::getSlotMap() and RecBuffer::setSlotMap() functions)

-    /* increment the num_entries field in the header of the block to which record was inserted (using BlockBuffer::getHeader() and BlockBuffer::setHeader())
+    // increment the numEntries field in the header of the block to
+    // which record was inserted
+    // (use BlockBuffer::getHeader() and BlockBuffer::setHeader() functions)

-    // Increment the number of records field in the relation cache entry for the relation.
+    // Increment the number of records field in the relation cache entry for
-    // (use RelCacheTable::setRelCatEntry function)
+    // the relation. (use RelCacheTable::setRelCatEntry function)

     /*
         B+ tree insertions